Raat/fetch/README.md

 ## Getting Started

 This project aims to use only pure javascript for the frontend.
-It is compiled with webpack and the babel-loader plugin to es2015.
+There are no extra libraries used it only uses polyfills to support older browsers.
+In the folder server is a small php project that serves a simple api with 1 endpoint.

 ### Prerequisites

 Make sure that your node and npm version are up to date.

-Install the latest npm version
+Install the latest npm version:
 ```
 npm install npm@latest -g

 ```

-Install the latest node version
+Install the latest node version:
 ```
 sudo npm cache clean -f
 sudo npm install -g n
 sudo n stable
 ```

-For the server that will serve a simple api endpoint you need to have php installed For mac this can be done by using brew
+For the php project you need to have php installed on you machine.
+For mac this can be done by using brew:

 ```
 brew tap homebrew/homebrew-php